-- 3. The possible outcomes of the Student Conduct Review include: a written response from the student indicating her or his understanding of the concern and plan for resolving it; a written Plan of Assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the Student Conduct Review; and dismissal from the program.
+3. The possible outcomes of the Student Conduct Review include: a written response from the student indicating her or his understanding of the concern and plan for resolving it; a written Plan of Assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the Student Conduct Review; and dismissal from the program.
 If the student is allowed to continue in the program the committee may make other recommendations, such as placing restrictions or conditions on the student's continuing in the program through the development of a plan of remediation to address and resolve the identified problems.
-All written documentation submitted for the review and concerning its outcome will be retained in the student's file. - 4.
-Students may submit a written appeal of the decision made by the Student Conduct Review Panel to the CPSY department chair within two weeks of the panel's decision.
+All written documentation submitted for the review and concerning its outcome will be retained in the student's file.

+4. Students may submit a written appeal of the decision made by the Student Conduct Review Panel to the CPSY department chair within two weeks of the panel's decision.
 If no appeal is received during the two weeks following the Student Conduct Review meeting, the recommendation of the panel will be considered accepted by the student.
 If an appeal is submitted, the department chair will provide written notification of a decision within two weeks of receiving it.
 Students may submit a written appeal of the department chair's decision to the dean of the Graduate School within two weeks of receiving the department chair's notification.
 The dean of the Graduate School will provide written notification of the decision regarding the appeal within three weeks of receiving it.
 The dean's decision is final.

-Satisfactory Academic Progress and Performance Policy
+Satisfactory Academic Progress and Performance

-According to graduate school policy, students enrolled in degree programs must maintain a B average (3.0) and may not receive any grades lower than C- and no two grades lower than B- to be considered making satisfactory academic progress.
-Students must also receive no 0s in any area on the Professional Qualities Evaluation / Professional Standards form (see Appendix).
-Students who do not meet the standards for satisfactory academic progress will be immediately withdrawn from their program and notified and an Academic Review Panel will be convened.
+Students enrolled in degree programs must maintain a B average (3.0) and may not receive any grade lower than a C- in any course and no two grades lower than B- to be considered making satisfactory academic progress.
+The grade of no credit (NC) counts as a grade below a C- for the purposes of determining satisfactory academic progress.
+Students in nondegree graduate programs (including license, certificate, and endorsement programs) must maintain a 3.0 GPA to be considered making satisfactory academic progress.
+Students who do not meet the standards for satisfactory academic progress will be immediately withdrawn from their program and notified of this action.

-Class Attendance Policy
+Class Attendance

 Class attendance is expected and required.
 Any missed class time will be made up by completing extra assignments designed by the instructor.
 Missing more than ten percent of class time may result in failure to complete the class.
 This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
 In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course.
 In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
-Students are expected to be on time to class and tardiness maybe seen as an absence that requires make-up work.
+Students are expected to be on time to class and tardiness may be seen as an absence that requires make-up work.